Holy Grail (Jay-Z song)

 "Holy Grail" is a song by American rapper Jay-Z from his twelfth studio album Magna Carta Holy Grail.
 It features vocals from American singer Justin Timberlake and serves as the album's lead single.
-It was produced by The-Dream, Timbaland, and J-Roc, with additional production from No ID and contains elements of Nirvana's 1991 single "Smells Like Teen Spirit".
+It was produced by The-Dream, Timbaland, and J-Roc, with additional production from No I.D. and contains elements of Nirvana's 1991 single "Smells Like Teen Spirit".
+Lyrically, "Holy Grail" finds both performers discussing the hardships of fame.

 Following the release of the album, the song debuted at number eight on the Billboard Hot 100, where it peaked at number four the following week.
 In other regions, it peaked at number seven on the UK Singles Chart.
 "Holy Grail" had sold over 3.4 million copies in the United States as of 2018.

-Lyrically, "Holy Grail" finds both performers discussing the hardships of fame.
 It won Best Rap/Sung Collaboration at the 56th Annual Grammy Awards.
 In 2014, Billboard placed it at number 25 on their list of Top 100 Hot Rap Songs of all time.

 Recording and composition

 "Holy Grail", along with another track from Magna Carta Holy Grail called "Oceans", was recorded in 2011 during the recording sessions for Jay-Z's collaborative album with Kanye West, Watch the Throne.
 West wanted the two songs to appear on Watch the Throne, but Jay-Z chose to keep them for his upcoming studio album and they were replaced with "No Church in the Wild" and "Made in America".
 The early version of the instrumental was created in 2011 by The-Dream.
 When the recording sessions for MCHG started, Timbaland, together with fellow producer J-Roc, rearranged the instrumental to create the final track.

-"Holy Grail" is composed in a D minor key, and plays in common time at a tempo of 72 beats per minute.
+"Holy Grail" is composed in a D minor key, and is in common time at a tempo of 72 beats per minute.
 The vocals range from the note of G_{3} to C_{6}.
 Jay-Z lyrically sampled rock group Nirvana's single "Smells Like Teen Spirit" after receiving permission from Courtney Love, who owns the rights to the original song.
 In an interview with BBC Radio 1, Jay-Z stated that "Holy Grail" was "the map for the album" and that it set the tone for the rest of MCHG.
 When the song was first recorded for Watch the Throne, Jay-Z thought it would get lost on the album and decided to keep it as the "center piece" for his next album.
 The song's lyrics can be interpreted as Jay-Z's and Timberlake's love-hate relationship with fame.